Ksenniya/quart-client-template/entity/app_design_prd.md

 ## Introduction

 This document provides a comprehensive overview of the Cyoda-based application designed to manage the ingestion, analysis, and reporting of London Houses Data.
-The Cyoda design aligns with the specified requirements while ensuring an efficient workflow through well-defined entities, processes, and an event-driven architecture.
+The Cyoda design aligns with the specified requirements while ensuring an efficient workflow through a well-defined single JOB entity, streamlining processes and minimizing complexity.
 The design is represented in a Cyoda JSON format, which is translated into a human-readable document for clarity.

 ## What is Cyoda?

 Cyoda is a serverless, event-driven framework that facilitates the management of workflows through entities representing jobs and data.
-In this design, several key entities and their relationships have been defined, allowing the system to respond automatically to events, thus promoting scalability and efficiency in processing data.
+In this design, a single JOB entity orchestrates the entire workflow, allowing the system to respond automatically to events, thus promoting scalability and efficiency in processing data.

 ### Cyoda Entity Database